skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 #### Step 2: Open the Posit Workbench Native App

-Once Posit Workbench is installed, click on the app under `Installed Apps` to launch the app.
+Once Posit Workbench is installed, click on the app under `Installed Apps`.
 If you do not see the Posit Workbench app listed, ask your Snowflake account administrator for access to the app.

 ![](assets/snowflake/06-open_app.png)